 Huge changes have been made to the Kaltenberg Tournament since it was first held.
 The well-managed event’s appeal extends to families looking for a day out, adults seeking an alternative night out and people interested in history.

-Attendance is significantly larger than in the first year but there’s no longer risk of food supplies running short.
+Attendance is significantly larger than in the first year but there’s no longer a risk of food supplies running short.
 Stalls serve snacks inspired by delicacies eaten during the Middle Ages and beer flows in ample supply.

 Kaltenberg Castle is the headquarters of the König Ludwig International brewery.
 Barrels of König Ludwig Dunkel, an acclaimed dark beer, don’t have far to travel to reach stalls on the castle grounds.